Search for MH370 reveals a military vulnerability for China

 Closer to home, the disputed South China Sea offers few solutions.
 China's eight fortified holdings on reefs and islets across the contested Spratly archipelago are not considered big enough for a significant offshore base, according to Richard Bitzinger, a regional military analyst at Singapore's S. Rajaratnam School of International Studies.

-Nor is the base at Woody Island in the Paracels further north, where China is expanding a runway and harbour.
+Nor is the base at Woody Island in the Paracels further north, where China is expanding a runway and harbor.

 "Beyond the PLA's significant naval bases on Hainan Island, I just can't see where the Chinese will be able to get the port access they will need in Southeast Asia over the longer term," Bitzinger said.
 "The intensifying disputes with the likes of the Philippines and Vietnam have hardly helped."